-Texas 84th Legislative Session Summary for Mental Health-Related Legislation and Sunset Recommendation Legislation
+Texas 84th Legislative Session Summary for Mental Health-Related Legislation and Sunset Recommendation Related Legislation

-These documents contain a summary of key legislation related to mental health and substance use that was considered during the 84th legislative session.
+These documents contain a summary of key mental health and substance use related legislation considered during the 84th legislative session.
 Due to the extensive legislation filed in response to the Sunset Commission recommendations, Sunset-related bills are included in a second document.

 The 84th legislative session ended with both significant achievements and missed opportunities for Texans with mental health concerns.
 Overall, the Department of State Health Services (DSHS) behavioral health budget increased by approximately $105 million and included both increases and decreases in individual budget strategies (see table below).
 One of the most noticeable changes was the decision to discontinue funding of the NorthSTAR Behavioral Health Program.
 NorthSTAR currently serves thousands of individuals in the Dallas area for both mental health and chemical dependency treatment in a behavioral health “carve-out model” of service delivery.
 Medicaid eligible individuals in the NorthSTAR program will transition to the state integrated managed care system – STAR and STAR+Plus.